MJOLNIRPackage/MJOLNIR/docs/InDepthDocumentation/EnergyNormalization.rst

    ...

 The CSV file is saved and is used when converting experiment data from raw HDF files into NXqom files explained in the Data file conversion documentation.
-For a table of the found energies, see :ref:`291018<EfTable>`